Disclosure: PasswordManager.com earns a commission from referring visitors to some products and services using affiliate partnerships.

 Bitwarden and Dashlane are two excellent fully featured password managers with services that are comparable in price, services, and compatibility.

 This is an incredibly close matchup, with every category being won by only a fraction.
-We could wholeheartedly recommend either as a great option for password management without reservation.
-But in this competition, one leaves as the victor.
+We can (and do) wholeheartedly recommend either as a great option for password management without reservation.
+But in this competition, only one can leave as the victor.

 Which password manager should you get?
 Let this Bitwarden vs. Dashlane face-off help you make that decision.